justinpinkney/justinpinkney.com/content/blog/image-variation-experiments/index.md

 ![](output_28_2.jpg)

+## Image inversion

 Now we play with DDIM inversion, followed by editing, as shown in the DALLE-2 paper.
-We invert our image, we need to use lots of timesteps.
+We invert our image using standard DDIM inversion as [in the original stable diffusion repo](https://github.com/pesser/stable-diffusion/blob/main/ldm/models/diffusion/ddim.py#L231)., we need to use lots of timesteps.
 Then check we can decode it to pretty much the same image (if we use cfg it's more saturated).
 To get good inversion results we use: ddim_steps = 500, start_step=1, cfg scale = 3 (careful with cfg scale! not too high)

 For decoding you don't need to use so many timesteps, so it wont take so long, decode with 50 timesteps and you get the original picture back